- Things to Do

 - Plan Your Trip

-The 34th annual American Institute of Architects (AIA) sandcastle competition descends on Galveston’s East Beach the weekend of Aug.
-21st.
+The annual American Institute of Architects (AIA) sandcastle competition descends on Galveston’s East Beach on August 20 & 21, 2022.

 The event is hosted by the AIA Houston chapter and features builders from all over the state of Texas.
 The teams have five hours to bring their designs to life while battling the elements (sand can be a fickle medium) and racing against the clock.
 Some will topple, some will tower, and some will triumph— but all will be worthy of admiration for the attempt.